 A number of events, integrated into the schools careers programme, will offer providers an opportunity to come in to school to speak to students and/or carers/parents.

-A provider wishing to request access should contact: Shelley Hughes, Assistant Headteacher on 01438 369119 or by email: firstname.lastname@example.org
+A provider wishing to request access should contact our Careers Leader - Shelley Hughes, Assistant Headteacher on 01438 369119 or by email: firstname.lastname@example.org

 The National Careers Service provides information, advice and guidance to help you make decisions on learning, training and work opportunities.
 The service offers confidential and impartial advice.
 This is supported by qualified careers advisers.
 The National Careers Service website aims to: